giuliacappelli/MedinaStochasticOptimalityTheory/README.md

 * `plot_prob_[constraint].png`: plot to visualize the probability of \*INT ARG reranking with each of the other constraints, based on each pair of deltas and gammas
 * `plot_prob_aspectualtypes.png`: plot to visualize the probability of an implicit object output for each aspectual type, based on the model results

 That's it, folks!
-Hope you liked running this script, I sure loved writing it :smiling_face_with_three_hearts:
+Hope you liked running these scripts, I sure loved writing them :smiling_face_with_three_hearts:

 ## License
 This project is licensed under the MIT License.